 Working from home is a challenge, but that doesn’t mean you can’t tackle it.
 We hope that you liked this article.

 While you are saving a lot of traveling time, it is best to upskill yourself with the latest technologies.
-Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA & Full Stack Development.
+Checkout upGrad’s top courses in Data Science, Machine Learning, Digital Marketing, MBA from LBS & Full Stack Development.

 You can also check out our limited-time free courses to utilize this lockdown to upgrade yourself.

 How did work-from-home help combat COVID-19?

 During COVID-19, all businesses, organisations, and institutions were urged to let their staff work from home in order to comply with national and local containment regulations.
 Employees could eliminate commuting, have more scheduling flexibility, and achieve a better work-life balance by working from home.
 Throughout the COVID-19 epidemic, many employees were encouraged to WFH full-time, which changed the traditional definition of the term.
 This was only normal for particular sorts of employment, i.e., on an irregular basis or when given exceptional employee circumstances.
 Working from home allowed professionals to maintain social distance and minimise physical touch too, which helped to lower the number of COVID-19 cases.